neurodatascience/QLS-course-materials/project/Project-description.md

 # Output
 With this "Science on a wire" environment, we will be able to see the effect of pre-registration, file drawer, etc or on meta-analysis.
 Specifically, we can
 - change the percentage of studies that are pre-registered (and therefore assume no p-hacking for these) and see how the consensus results change, assuming large or medium amount of p-hacking.
-- See the effect of increasing average sample size in labs - keeping other parameters constant
+- see the effect of increasing average sample size in labs - keeping other parameters constant
-- Change the level of p-hacking that labs are doing
+- change the level of p-hacking that labs are doing
 - etc !

 ## Implementation